MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

   * Podcast is less than 1 minute in length /3
   * Student maintains appropriate speaking speed, speaks clearly /5
   * Effective communication of scientific content /5
-  * Student leads an effective and self-reflective discussion /2